argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

 You can set it one of three ways:

-1. The `--enable-plugin-manifests-generation-using-manifest-generate-paths-annotation` argument on the repo server.
+1. The `--plugin-use-manifest-generate-paths` argument on the repo server.
-2. The `reposerver.plugin.enable.manifests.generation.using.annotations` key if you are using `argocd-cmd-params-cm`
+2. The `reposerver.plugin.use.manifest.generate.paths` key if you are using `argocd-cmd-params-cm`
-3. Directly setting `ARGOCD_REPO_SERVER_PLUGIN_ENABLE_GENERATE_MANIFESTS_USING_MANIFEST_GENERATE_PATHS_ANNOTATION` environment variable on the repo server to `true`.
+3. Directly setting `ARGOCD_REPO_SERVER_PLUGIN_USE_MANIFEST_GENERATE_PATHS` environment variable on the repo server to `true`.

 ## Migrating from argocd-cm plugins